PayTech: the fundamentals of digital wallets

 - The sender writes a check to someone, the receiver, and to do so, they need to have a checking account with a bank

 - After the check is sent and the receiver gets it, they’re going to either deposit it at their bank or cash it.
-Either way, the check ends up in possession of a bank on the receiving end
+Either way, the check ends up in the possession of a bank on the receiving end

-- The receiving bank scans the check and identifies the sender using identification numbers on the check which will include the routing number that identifies the sender’s bank, and the account number that the sender has with the issuing bank
+- The receiving bank scans the check and identifies the sender using identification numbers on the check which will include the routing number that identifies the sender’s bank and the account number that the sender has with the issuing bank

 - Based on these numbers or identification methods, the check gets routed back to the sender’s bank through a centralized check routing system operated usually by the central bank.
 In the case of the United States, the systems are operated by the Federal Reserve with its 12 branches located across the country

-- When the sender’s credentials are verified, the settlement process begins where money changes hands.
+- When the sender’s credentials are verified, the settlement process begins and money changes hands.
 For this, the sender’s bank receives the information, performs verification tasks to make sure that the sender does have an account with enough funds to cover the amount of the check, and once verified, will send the money to the receiver’s bank, routed through the Central Banking system.
 Settlement finalizes once the money is in the receiver’s bank account and that’s when the check is labeled as cleared

 As shown above, in traditional legacy settings, this could take up to two weeks because the paper checks have to be physically moved through the system with many intermediaries having a say in the process.